Cybele: Greek Cybele

 Cybele's early Greek images are small votive representations of her monumental rock-cut images in the Phrygian highlands.
 She stands alone within a naiskos, which represents her temple or its doorway, and is crowned with a polos, a high, cylindrical hat.
 A long, flowing chiton covers her shoulders and back.
 She is sometimes shown with lions in attendance.
 Around the 5th century BC, Agoracritos created a fully Hellenised and influential image of Cybele that was set up in the Metroon in the Athenian agora.
 It showed her enthroned, with a lion attendant, holding a phiale (a dish for making libations to the gods) and a tympanon (a hand drum).
 Both were Greek innovations to her iconography and reflect key features of her ritual worship introduced by the Greeks which would be salient in the cult's later development.

 For the Greeks, the tympanon was a marker of foreign cults, suitable for rites to Cybele, her close equivalent Rhea, and Dionysus; of these, only Cybele holds the tympanon.
-She appears with Dionysus, as a secondary deity in Euripides' Bacchae, 64 – 186, and Pindar's Dithyramb II.6 – 9.
+She is mentioned in Euripides' Bacchae, 64 – 177, and Pindar's Dithyramb II.6 – 9.
 In the Bibliotheca formerly attributed to Apollodorus, Cybele is said to have cured Dionysus of his madness.